 In the event of a Denial of Service attack, services are intentionally made unable to function.
-To prevent this type of attack, the mGuard is provided with a choke for different network requests.
+To prevent this type of attack, the mGuard is provided with a throttle for different network requests.

 This feature is used to count all the connections going out from one IP address and using a specific protocol.
-When a specific number of connections is counted without a valid login, the choke becomes effective.
-If no invalid connection attempt is made for 30 seconds, the choke is reset.
-Each new request without valid login from this IP address resets the timer by 30 seconds.
+When a certain number of connection attempts is counted, the throttle becomes effective.
+The throttle is reset if there are no further connection attempts for 30 seconds.

-The number of connection attempts that need to fail until the choke becomes effective depends on the protocol.
+The number of connection attempts that lead to activation of the throttle depends on the protocol used:

-- 10 when using HTTPS - 6 when using SSH, SNMP, COM server
+- 32 when using HTTPS - 6 when using SSH, SNMP, COM server